How to get ready for the flying season ahead

 6. Buddy up.
 It’s still cold, it might be blown out, the window of opportunity is short, you have to drive… it’s easy to demotivate yourself.
 So hook up with your flying friends, reconnect with the WhatsApp group and get each other going.
 Positive encouragement from your peers can work wonders.

 7. Dress for success.
 Flying in late March or early April is very different to flying in June and midsummer.
 You need thermal base layers, a fleece or down jacket, and an outer windproof shell.
 Hey, there’s nothing wrong with rocking up to launch in that old flying suit you’ve got!
 You’ll stay toasty all day and it will get great comments on social media.
-Stock up on heat pads for gloves / feet, get batteries for your heated gloves, find your silk balaclava and wear the right footwear.
+Stock up on heat pads for gloves / feet, get batteries for your heated gloves, buy specialist paragliding down mittens, find your silk balaclava and wear the right footwear.

 8. Eat and drink something.
 Food and drink before you fly is important.
 Avoid coffee and tea as they are diuretic and you will want to pee 10 minutes into your flight, but do remember to drink liquids.
 It’s easy to forget to drink when it’s cold, but you can still get dehydrated.
 You might not sweat, but you will be using energy as your body works to stay warm and your brain works hard to remember what you are meant to be doing.
 So sip little and often, and stock up on the ‘good’ foods – avoid highly sugared snacks which can send your mood spiking up and down.
 If you use an XC Pee get it sorted ahead of time – the cold can make a full bladder seem extra uncomfortable.

 9. Get in the air.
 On good spring days the thermic part of the day can start surprisingly early.
 This is because the air mass is cold, and the trigger temperature arrives early.
 If you are in the mountains, choose a site that gets the sun in the morning – east / southeast-facing – and get in the air to enjoy the early bubbles of lift.
 They will soon strengthen into something stronger.
-Getting in the air ahead of the masses mans you have more space to get comfortable, and you’ll also naturally leave the hill ahead of them.
+Getting in the air ahead of the masses means you have more space to get comfortable, and you’ll also naturally leave the hill ahead of them.
 You’ll make the most of the day.

 10. Have fun!
 If you don’t enjoy your first day out in the new season it can put you right off.
 Don’t put the pressure on yourself, simply fly and enjoy it.
 Build up to the big plans for the big days – they are just around the corner!